Michael Sheen: Personal life

 Sheen was in a relationship with English actress Kate Beckinsale from 1995 until 2003.
 They met when cast in a touring production of The Seagull in early 1995, and began living together shortly afterwards.
 Their daughter was born in 1999 in London.
 Their relationship ended in January 2003, soon after the couple moved to Los Angeles.
 Beckinsale had persuaded director Len Wiseman to cast Sheen in Underworld; but while on set, she and Wiseman began a relationship, and subsequently married in 2004.

-Sheen had a long-distance relationship with English ballet dancer Lorraine Stewart from late 2004 until mid-2010.
-He dated Canadian actress Rachel McAdams from autumn 2010 to early 2013 and American comedian and actress Sarah Silverman from early 2014 to early 2018.
+Sheen had a long-distance relationship with English ballet dancer Lorraine Stewart from 2004 until 2010.
+He dated Canadian actress Rachel McAdams from 2010 to 2013, and American comedian and actress Sarah Silverman from 2014 to 2018.
 He was also in a relationship with Irish comedian and actress Aisling Bea at some point.

 Sheen moved from Los Angeles back to his home town of Port Talbot, Wales, around 2018.
-He revealed in 2019 that he was in a relationship with Swedish actress Anna Lundberg, who is 25 years younger than him.
+He revealed in 2019 that he was in a relationship with Swedish actress Anna Lundberg.
 She appeared as herself in Staged, and the couple have appeared together on Gogglebox.
 They have two daughters together, born in September 2019 and May 2022.

 He is a supporter of Swansea City.

 After the death of his father Meyrick in 2025, Sheen described him as "an extraordinary character" and said he and his family had received "an outpouring of love and messages".